 fails to take reasonable steps to attempt to avoid or mitigate this violation.

-An LSP shall comply with all conditions that are imposed on his or her license as a result of a disciplinary proceeding.
+An LSP shall comply with all conditions that are imposed on the LSP’s license as a result of a disciplinary proceeding.

-In communicating with a client or prospective client, including but not limited to communications with respect to a proposed scope of services or proposed contract, it is the LSP’s responsibility to inform his or her client or prospective client of the relevant and material assumptions, limitations, and/or qualifications that underlie the LSP’s communication.
-Evidence that an LSP has provided his or her client or prospective client with timely written documentation of these assumptions, limitations, and/or qualifications shall be deemed by the Board to have satisfied the requirements of this section.
+In communicating with a client or prospective client, including but not limited to communications with respect to a proposed scope of services or proposed contract, it is the LSP’s responsibility to inform the LSP’s client or prospective client of the relevant and material assumptions, limitations, and/or qualifications that underlie the LSP’s communication.
+Evidence that an LSP has provided the LSP’s client or prospective client with timely written documentation of these assumptions, limitations, and/or qualifications shall be deemed by the Board to have satisfied the requirements of this section.

 In communicating with a client or prospective client, an LSP shall not state or imply, either as an inducement or a threat, an ability to improperly influence a government agency or official.

-In describing his or her qualifications, experience, or ability to provide Professional Services, an LSP shall not knowingly:
+In describing an LSP’s qualifications, experience, or ability to provide Professional Services, an LSP shall not knowingly:

 make a material misrepresentation of fact or law;